openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 }
 ```

-Note the `get_local_size` and `get_local_id` usage inside the kernel.
-21x speedup is expected for a kernel on enet-curbs setup because it was completely limited by memory usage.
+> **NOTE:** The `get_local_size` and `get_local_id` usage inside the kernel.
+21x speedup is expected for a kernel on enet-curbs setup because it is completely limited by memory usage.

 An alternative method to using DMA is to use work item copy extension.
-Those functions are executed inside a kernel and requires work groups equal to single work item.
+Those functions are executed inside a kernel and require work groups equal to single work item.

 Here is the list of supported work item functions:
 ```cpp